 Our board of directors has approved a compensation policy for our non-employee directors, or the Director Compensation Program, which is periodically reviewed with consultation and recommendations provided by Pearl Meyer.
-Pursuant to the Director Compensation Program, we do not pay director fees to directors who are employees and for 2018 our non-employee directors received an annual retainer of \$40,000.
-Our non-employee Chairman received an additional annual cash retainer in the amount of \$25,000 per year.
-Non-employee directors received additional annual retainers of \$10,000 for serving on the audit committee (or \$20,000 for serving as the chair of the audit committee), \$7,500 for serving on the compensation committee (or \$15,000 for serving as the chair of the compensation committee) and \$4,000 for serving on the nominating and corporate governance committee (or \$8,000 for serving as the chair of the nominating and corporate governance committee).
-Following a periodic assessment of our Director Compensation Program, with analysis and recommendations by Pearl Meyer, in March 2019, our compensation committee recommended, and our board of directors approved, an increase in the annual retainer for serving on the nominating and corporate governance committee to \$5,000 (or \$10,000 for serving as the chair of the nominating and corporate governance committee and an increase in the annual retainer for our Chairman to \$30,000.
-Retainers are paid to our non-employee directors on the date of our annual stockholders meeting or, in respect of non-employee directors appointed to our board of directors after the annual stockholders meeting, on the date of appointment but pro-rated to reflect the number of whole or partial months remaining until the next annual stockholders meeting.
+Pursuant to the Director Compensation Program, we do not pay director fees to directors who are employees.
+Retainers are paid to our nonemployee directors on the date of our annual stockholders meeting or, in respect of non-employee directors appointed to our board of directors after the annual stockholders meeting, on the date of appointment but pro-rated to reflect the number of whole or partial months remaining until the next annual stockholders meeting.
+In June 2019, our non-employee directors received an annual retainer of \$40,000.
+Our non-employee Chairman received an additional annual cash retainer in the amount of \$30,000 per year.
+Non-employee directors received additional annual retainers of \$10,000 for serving on the audit committee (or \$20,000 for serving as the chair of the audit committee), \$7,500 for serving on the compensation committee (or \$15,000 for serving as the chair of the compensation committee) and \$5,000 for serving on the nominating and corporate governance committee (or \$10,000 for serving as the chair of the nominating and corporate governance committee).
+The retainers paid in June 2019 reflected the periodic assessment of our Director Compensation Program with analysis and recommendations by Pearl Meyer in December 2018, followed by our compensation committee recommendation, and our board of directors approval in March 2019 of an increase in the annual retainer for non-employee directors from \$35,000 to \$40,000; the increase in the annual cash retainer for our Chairman from \$25,000 to \$30,000; and the increase for serving on the nominating and corporate governance committee to from \$4,000 to \$5,000 (or from \$8,000 to \$10,000 for serving as the chair of the nominating and corporate governance committee).

 In lieu of a cash retainer, each non-employee director will also have the ability to elect to receive a stock award consisting of that number of fully vested shares of common stock calculated by dividing the amount of the cash retainer by the fair market value of the common stock on the date of our annual meeting of stockholders, rounded to the nearest whole share.
-For 2018, each of Drs.
+For 2019, each of Drs.
 Lundberg and Jenkins and Messrs.
-Bertrand, Mott and Rodgers elected to receive a stock award in lieu of their respective 2018 annual cash retainers as calculated pursuant to the preceding sentence.
+Bertrand, Mott and Rodgers elected to receive a stock award in lieu of their respective 2019 annual cash retainers as calculated pursuant to the preceding sentence.
 Members of our board of directors are also reimbursed for reasonable travel and other out-of-pocket expenses.